Savannah Chrisley Flaunts Killer Legs In Sexy, ‘Risky Business’ Look

 “Gorgeous, Happy Belated Birthday Leo lady!!!” one more exclaimed.

-“You won the genetic lottery, kid!” a fourth fan added alongside a few flames.
+“You won the genetic lottery, kid!” a fourth fan added, including a few flames.